stampit-org/react-stamp/docs/api.md

 }
 ```

+* `displayName` - A string used in React debugging messages.
 * `init` - A method that gets called when a stamp is invoked.
 * `state` - An object for defining component state.
 * `statics` - An object for defining component statics.